 The world of a “Solo Female Traveller” is not as easy as it looks.
-And I am sick being judged having a good life of travel around (well, most of the times).
-Therefore, I am writing this confession of being an Indonesian Solo Female Traveller after having plenty long term travels these couple of years.
+And I am so tired being judged for having a good life of travel (well, most of the times).
+Therefore, I am writing this confession of being an Indonesian Solo Female Traveller after having plenty long-term travels these couple of years.
 You can agree or disagree, but I am going to spill out my mind here.

 First of all, let me explain the truthful world of being an Indonesian female.
 I speak for all the women throughout Indonesia despite our ethnicity and religion.
 Living in a conservative environment that still holds a strong belief of old tradition, I was told to become a good manner woman who would be able to attract a good gentleman to be married with.
 It was said the end of the line of your goal is to get married and have children.
 It was not.